Mo Ghile Mear (My Gallant Hero/Lad) is a haunting Irish song with a rousing melody, accompanied by an Irish Gaelic text most people cannot understand.

-And while Mo Ghile Mear at a first passing glance seems to be all about a lost love, and nothing more - it is a coded political message.
-Which once was akin to high treason.
+The translated lyrics to Mo Ghile Mear tell a part of the story, but this is not simply a ballad about a lost love, and nothing more - it is a coded political message which once was considered high treason.

 Popular since the 18th century, the song has come to international attention during the late 20th century again, mainly due to a number of excellent recordings.